AMIGA-IAA/hcg_hi_pipeline/README.md

 - automask\_mbf: Float.
 As above for minbeamfrac.
 - automask\_lns: Float.
 As above for lownoisethreshold.
 - automask\_neg: Float.
 As above for negativethreshold.

+moment:
+- mom_thresh: Float.
+Threshold used for clipping when making the moment (in multiples of the rms noise).
+- mom_chans: List of strings.
+Default is an empty string for all targets.
+If you want to restrict the channels that can contribute to the moment map then define them here (same syntax as linefree\_ch).